Mariana-MarquezA/Seattle-Weather/README.md

 To know more about the data sources consult the [weather folder](https://github.com/brian-fischer/DATA-3320/tree/main/weather) in the [Github repository for DATA 3320](https://github.com/brian-fischer/DATA-3320).

 ## Analysis
 Numerical summaries and plots were created to have an overview of the data.
 They were grouped by city to compare Seattle and St. Louis.
-In order to determine the city in which it rains more, 3 approaches were considered:
+In order to determine the city in which it rains more, 2 approaches were considered:

 * Amount of precipitation in inches
 * Number of rainy days
-* Number of heavy rain days

 ### Amount of precipitation in inches
 A numerical summary with the function `describe` grouped by city.
 For further analysis, the mean of the precipitation was calculated by city and year.
 Bar plots were made to visualize the means by city and month.